mjakal/expensify/README.md

 # Run the app in development mode

-To run the app in development mode, cd into expensify root directory and edit the .env.development.sample file.
+To run the app in development mode, cd into project folder and edit the .env.development.sample file.
 Replace the values with Firebase API authentication data provided in previous step.
 Save changes and rename the file from ".env.development.sample" to ".env.development" and run this command from your terminal.

 ```
 npm run dev-server